Code-Institute-Submissions/RhysPollardDevelopment-Data-centric_milestone_AprResub/README.md

 The use of branches was introduced for any major changes or possibly bug inducing changes.
 This can be seen in the range of branches made throughout this project which were then merged back into the master branch.
 Some have been deleted from github and local directories due to error or being very early on in the project life cycle.

 My mentor Brian was also key in identifying possible future errors or issues which were missed in production or just beyond my current understanding of the topic.

+### Defensive Programming
+Following the course material and discussions with my mentor Brian, it was made clear that programming my website defensively was key to ensuring no accidental or malicious breaks occurred.

+This can be seen in various examples such as the use of a confirmation modal when trying to delete a walk from your own user page.
+Equally the strict use of validation in front and back end of the project is to prevent users incorrectly inserting information which could lead to errors when accessing data from specific pages.
+If designed correctly no user should be able to

 ### User Story Testing